 In your report discuss the reasoning that established the structure of your unknown compound.
+You can approach this in one of two ways.
+You may state what you think your molecule is and then discuss the spectra to support your assignment, or you may choose to explain each spectrum and culminate with the proposed structure (either approach will earn equal credit).
 In particular, the assignments of the IR, UV, MS and NMR spectra should be given in as much detail as possible.
 An account of the theories of spectroscopy is not required.
+Note: When you are first given your spectra, it might be helpful to make photocopies of them all; use these photocopies to make your preliminary assignments.